ndench/codetest/README.md

 # To run the customers service

-I wrote this using ansible and PHP because I felt it was more relevant.
 You can just run any server that can run PHP, but the following instructions are how I set up my dev environment.

-TODO: instructions on how to run PHP internal server instad of setting up dev enviroment

 ## Things to install
 * vagrant